Supporting Inuit children

 Requesting a reimbursement

-Reimbursement may be provided if the approved product, service or support has already been paid for by the family or provided by a service provider or vendor after June 19, 2018.
+Reimbursement may be provided if the approved product, service or support was paid for by the family or provided by a service provider or vendor.

 A reimbursement form is needed: